carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.ColorConverter.CityScapesPalette"></a>**<font color="#f8805a">CityScapesPalette</font>**
 Converts the image to a segmentated map using tags provided by the blueprint library.
-Used by <b>sensor.camera.semantic_segmentation</b>.
+Used by the [semantic segmentation camera](ref_sensors.md#semantic-segmentation-camera).
 - <a name="carla.ColorConverter.Depth"></a>**<font color="#f8805a">Depth</font>**
 Converts the image to a linear depth map.
-Used by <b>sensor.camera.depth</b>.
+Used by the [depth camera](ref_sensors.md#depth-camera).
 - <a name="carla.ColorConverter.LogarithmicDepth"></a>**<font color="#f8805a">LogarithmicDepth</font>**
 Converts the image to a depth map using a logarithmic scale, leading to better precision for small distances at the expense of losing it when further away.
 - <a name="carla.ColorConverter.Raw"></a>**<font color="#f8805a">Raw</font>**
 No changes applied to the image.
+Used by the [RGB camera](ref_sensors.md#rgb-camera).

 ---